Skip to main content

-Plummer-Vinson Syndrome
+Plummer-Vinson syndrome

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Iron-deficiency Anaemia article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 Synonyms: Paterson-Brown Kelly syndrome, Paterson-Brown-Kelly syndrome, Waldenström-Kjellberg syndrome, sideropenic dysphagia, sideropenic nasopharyngopathy.

 It is a rare condition and much of the literature is case reports of one or a few individuals rather than large series.
-Figures for incidence and prevalence are not available but it is becoming rarer in the developed world, probably because dietary inadequacy is becoming less common.[6]
+Figures for incidence and prevalence are not available but it is becoming rarer in the developed world, probably because dietary inadequacy is becoming less common.6

 PVS appears to be more common in the Indian subcontinent than in Western countries.
-PVS is common in males as well as females in the Indian subcontinent.[8, 9]
+PVS is common in males as well as females in the Indian subcontinent.8 9

 Risk factors